-Allatoona went from not not knowing who would replace players at key positions at the beginning of the season to winning a state championship at the end of the season.
+ACWORTH -- Allatoona went from not not knowing who would replace Emma Ahrens at outside hitter at the beginning of the season to winning a state championship at the end of the season.

 In between, coach Joe Soley had to make lots of lineup and rotational decisions.

-In many ways, the season like a chess match, and he ended up winning in the end.
+In many ways, the season like a chess match for Soley, and he ended up winning in the end.

-It wasn’t until the Class AAAAAA state tournament when he discovered that O’Niece Roberts was an outside hitter who could compliment Chamblee Russell.
+It wasn’t until the Class AAAAAA state tournament when he discovered that O’Niece Roberts was that outside hitter who could compliment leading hitter Chamblee Russell going forward.

 It turned out to be the right move.